 Flexitarian?
 What’s a flexitarian?
 Let’s find out…

-So you’re currently a “dedicated meat-eater” right?
-Maybe you’ve already quit dairy for “allergy” reasons, but are considering making a healthy lifestyle change this year, except you’re not sure whether you’d be able to cut the mustard as a vegan or vegetarian, and the thought of going “cold turkey” (pun intended) with your meat and dairy consumption fills you with dread.
+So maybe you’re not currently a vegan, but are a “dedicated meat-eater” right?
+Or maybe you’ve already quit dairy for “allergy” reasons, but are considering making a lifestyle change this year, except you’re not sure whether you’d be able to cut the mustard as a vegan or vegetarian, and the thought of going “cold turkey” (pun intended) with your meat and dairy consumption fills you with dread.

 There is another option – take the middle ground and become a flexitarian, short for “flexible vegetarian”, which means you giving up meat a couple of times a week.

 Incidentally, if you’re an established vegan and reading this, then I’m sure you’re already a well clued up plant based food ninja and know your seitan from your tofu, so please don’t feel like you HAVE to read this – I won’t make you (I promise), but if you want to read on, it’s great to have your company of course… 🙂